William Mawson was born in Leeds on 17th May 1828 to William Mawson, stationer, paper merchant and later Leeds Councillor and his wife Mary Ogle.

 William died on 25 April 1889.
 He was laid to rest at Undercliffe cemetery and an Egyptian obelisk marks his grave with a bronze portrait of William at its base, as shown above.
 This is a grade two listed monument.
 His Brother Richard and his mother Mary Ogle are also buried there but his father William Mawson Senior who died some years earlier, is buried at Woodhouse Cemetery in Leeds.

 One of William and Richards nephews Francis Mawson Rattenbury served an apprenticeship at Lockwood and Mawsons in 1884 and went on to emigrate to Canada in 1891 where he became an architect in his own right.
 Francis had a rich and colourful life which ended tragically.
 He designed many landmark buildings including the Bank of Montreal and the Empress Hotel.
 One of the first buildings he designed which earned him $40,000, was the British Columbia Parliament buildings which was opened in 1898.
 He also worked for the Canadian Pacific Railway designing their terminal building and then the Grand Trunk Pacific Railway where he designed hotels and stations.
 He returned to England to live in Bournemouth where he was murdered in 1835 by his wife’s 18-year-old lover who was also their chauffeur.
 The case heard at the Old Bailey, dominated the tabloids and became a national scandal.
 His wife was acquitted of being an accessory to murder but committed suicide a few days later by stabbing herself in the chest six times and jumping into the river.
 The case is studied by law students throughout the world where common law applies.
 Ref: Biography posted on Ancestry and Wikipedia.
+A film was made about the Rattenbury case.
+It stared Helen Mirren and David Suchet.
+More information can be found here.

 References: Bradford Daily Telegraph 10th Dec 1904, Leeds Mercury 3rd Sept 1869, plan above – Building News Sept 1873, Brad Observer 14th Oct 1869, Bradford Observer 21st Jan 1869.